In our roundup of data breaches, security incidents, and scams, we take a closer look at some of the biggest headlines you need to know.

 Cybersecurity spending up, exposed personal data soaring

-According to a recent report by tech market analyst firm Canalys, even though companies are spending more and more to protect themselves — investment in cybersecurity efforts grew 10% in 2020 to $53 billion — the amount of sensitive personal data exposed in data breaches continues to climb.
+According to a recent report by tech market analyst firm Canalys, even though companies are spending more and more to protect themselves — investment in cybersecurity efforts grew 10 percent in 2020 to $53 billion — the amount of sensitive personal data exposed in data breaches continues to climb.

 Ransomware attacks have become more targeted, allowing for cybercriminals to gain access to much more data than in the past.
 In fact, more records were exposed in 2020 than in the previous 15 years combined.
 Research shows companies are still under-investing in cybersecurity and haven't made security a top priority when adapting their business processes to the pandemic.